conan-io/docs/creating_packages/define_abi_compatibility.rst

         name = "Pkg"
         version = "1.0"
         settings = "compiler", "build_type"

         def package_id(self):
             v = Version(str(self.settings.compiler.version))
             if self.settings.compiler == "gcc" and (v >= "4.5" and v < "5.0"):
                 self.info.settings.compiler.version = "GCC version between 4.5 and 5.0"

 We have set the ``self.info.settings.compiler.version`` with an arbitrary string, the value of which is not important (could be any string).
-The only importantance is that it is the same for any GCC version between 4.5 and 5.0.
+The only important thing is that it is the same for any GCC version between 4.5 and 5.0.
 For all those versions, the compiler version will always be hashed to the same ID.

 Let's try and check that it works properly when installing the package for GCC 4.5: